 38 For I am persuaded that neither death nor life, nor angels nor principalities nor powers, nor things present nor things to come,

 39 nor height nor depth, nor any other created thing, shall be able to separate us from the love of God which is in Christ Jesus our Lord.

 Friend, if you have the revelation knowledge of the profound effects of Christ’s finished work of reconciliation; you will be secure in God’s love for you.

-Knowing that Christ having abolished the hostility between God and you is now seated at the right hand of God, not as your Judge but as your High Priest, making intercession for you; you will always come boldly to God’s throne of grace to obtain mercy and find grace to help in time of need.
+If you truly know and understand that Christ having abolished the hostility between God and you and He is now seated at the right hand of God, not as your Judge but as your High Priest, making intercession for you; you will always have great confidence toward God.

 Understanding this truth, Paul writes, “For if when we were enemies we were reconciled to God through the death of His Son, much more, having been reconciled, we shall be saved by His life.”
 (Rom.
 5:8-10 NKJV).

 “What then shall we say to these things?
 If God is for us, who can be against us?
 He who did not spare His own Son, but delivered Him up for us all, how shall He not with Him also freely give us all things?
 Who shall bring a charge against God’s elect?
 It is God who justifies.”
 (Rom.
 8:31-33 NKJV).